MicrosoftDocs/dynamics-365-ai/ai-docs/sales/faqs-sales-insights.md

 The graph requires approximately 24 hours to populate the results for the first time.
 Subsequent updates take 3-6 days based on new activities included in the graph.​

 **​Who will be included in the graph?​**<br>
-Everyone in the tenant (in the United States until geo availability expands) will be included in the graph.
-Administrators have the option to opt out users or DLs, such as C-suite, M&A, finance, and so on.
-Per user, the self-serve opt-out will be available in the next few months.​
+Everyone in the tenant will be included in the graph.
+Administrators or users have the option to opt out users or DLs, such as C-suite, M&A, finance, and so on.
+To opt out of the connection graph, see [Opt out of connection graph](configure-who-knows-whom.md#opt-out-of-connection-graph).​

 **​How are the connections weighted?**<br>
 Connections are weighted by a combination of how well the signed-in user knows the intermediary, and how well the intermediary knows the target contact/lead.
 Consequently, this means a salesperson might not see the same results as another salesperson because they know different people in the organization.

+**What is the source of the data?**<br>
+Who Knows Whom has the following data sources:
+-	**Dynamics 365**: The lead or contact email ID that is used to query the Exchange Online to find who in the tenant has communication with sellers.
+-	**Exchange Online**: The feature evaluates the collaboration, communication, and business relationships of sellers within the Office 365 organization to determine connection strength.
+This includes recent email interactions, seller’s contacts, and the organization directory.

+**Where is the data stored?**<br>
+The insights are generated within the Exchange Online system, so we follow the same data security principals as Exchange Online.
+To learn more, see [Security and compliance for Exchange Online](https://docs.microsoft.com/exchange/security-and-compliance/security-and-compliance).

+**What is the data retention policy and where is it set?**<br>
+The service is fully GDPR-compliant.
+Dynamics 365 won’t cache any data on its side and the data is queried every time when a page load with Who Knows Whom.

+**How do I opt out?**<br>
+Currently, you cannot opt out of as an individual.

+**How does an Exchange administrator exclude users?**<br>
+The Exchange administrator can provide the AAD group that contains all the users that they want to exclude such as, CEOs and vice presidents.

+**What level of access does administrators have?**<br>
+The Dynamics 365 administrator must enable the feature in Dynamics 365 Sales and Exchange administrator must enable in Exchange Online.
+By enabling, a connection is established between Dynamics 365 Sales and Exchange Online to exchange data within the subsystems.
+If any of the administrators disables it, the data won’t be visible on the Who Knows Who widget.

 ## Conversation Intelligence